Back to homepage

 </app-wbr-pivot>

-2) If your JSON data is in a file, specify the file’s URL in the dataSource.filename property:
+2) If your JSON data is in a file or is returned by a server-side script, specify the URL in the dataSource.filename property:

 import { Component } from "@angular/core";